Healing Our Communities

 Attendees: Representatives of organizations in the Jewish Partnership for Democracy.

-A More Perfect Union is thrilled to offer this training free of charge.
+• A More Perfect Union is pleased to be able to underwrite the full cost of this training so that participants can attend free of charge.

-Note: This cohort will not be able to run with fewer than 12 participants, and will not be able to accept more than 18 participants.
-Applications will be accepted on a first come, first served basis.
-(Caveat: multiple applicants per organization are welcome; however, only one applicant per organization will be accepted first come, first served.
-Additional applicants from the same organization will be selected randomly to fill any remaining spots after every applying organization has had one applicant accepted.)
+• Caveat: Multiple applicants per organization are welcome; however, only one applicant per organization will be accepted first come, first served.
+Additional applicants from the same organization will be selected randomly to fill any remaining spots after every applying organization has had one applicant accepted.

 Meet Our Instructor